-- Hookah smoking shares many of the same health risks and diseases as cigarette smoking. - Hookah smokers are exposed to the same amount of nicotine as cigarette smokers - The charcoal in hookah creates higher carbon monoxide levels.
-Longer session means greater exposure to toxins. - Increased risk for cardiovascular and communicable diseases.
+- Hookah smoking shares many of the same health risks and diseases as cigarette smoking. - Hookah smokers are exposed to the same amount of nicotine as a pack a day cigarette smoker. - The charcoal in hookah creates higher carbon monoxide levels.
+Longer sessions means greater exposure to toxins. - Increased risk for cardiovascular and communicable diseases.